How Unsafe Designations Are Issued

 When a building owner's QEWI files an Unsafe classification under FISP (Local Law 11 / Facade Inspection & Safety Program), the following FISP-specific rules apply:

-• The QEWI must notify the owner immediately upon discovering the Unsafe condition — not after completing the full inspection report
+• The QEWI must notify the owner promptly when an Unsafe condition is identified

 Immediate Steps After Receiving an Unsafe Notice